 - 1. The third and fourth semester comprises eight (8) compulsory courses of 6.5 ECTS credits per course, one (1) compulsory skills training of 4.0 ECTS credits; and one (1) elective skills training of 4.0 ECTS credits. - 2.
-The fifth and sixth semester comprises a study abroad period abroad of 26.0 ECTS credits, two (2) elective courses of 6.5 ECTS credits per course in the format of the majors as specified below and via Outline Study Programmes on MySBE Intranet, two (2) elective courses of 6.5 ECTS credits per course, and one (1) Bachelor's thesis of 8.0 ECTS credits. - 3.
-In order to meet the exam requirements within the available space for elective courses in the Bachelor of Science in Economics and Business Economics / specialisation International Business Economics (IBE) programme, students need to choose one (1) elective skills trainings from the elective skills trainings list provided in the Outline Study Programme in the fourth semester; and one (1) elective course from the Information Management electives list provided in the Outline Study Programme, one (1) elective course from either the Quantitative Economics electives list or the Economics electives list provided in the Outline Study Programme, and two (2) elective courses from one of the majors in the fifth and sixth semester, as specified in the Outline Study Programme. - 4.
-Students who choose two (2) elective courses within the major Accounting may choose taking all four (4) elective courses within the major Accounting, thus replacing the other elective courses.
+The fifth and sixth semester comprises a study abroad period abroad of 26.0 ECTS credits, three (3) elective courses of 6.5 ECTS credits per course, two (2) compulsory skills training of 2.0 ECTS credits per skills training, one (1) thesis skills training of 2.5 ECTS credits SBE Student and one (1) Bachelor's thesis of 8.0 ECTS credits. - 3.
+In order to meet the bachelor's exam requirements within the available space for elective courses in the Bachelor of Science in Economics and Business Economics / specialisation International Business Economics (IBE) programme, students need to choose one (1) elective skills trainings from the elective skills trainings list provided in the Outline Study Programme in the fourth semester; and in the fifth or sixth semester three (3) electives from the electives list provided in the Outline Study Programme, of which at least one (1) Quantitative Economics, Economics or Information Management elective. - 4.
+Students can choose to graduate with a major in Accounting that fulfils the prerequisites for the post-initial master in accounting.
+In that case, the fifth and sixth semester comprises a study abroad period abroad of 26.0 ECTS credits, four (4) courses of 6.5 ECTS credits as specified below and via Outline Study Programmes on SBE Student Intranet, and one (1) Bachelor's thesis of 8.0 ECTS credits.
 This option is only available when the courses are followed in the sixth semester.